TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- Watch out when adding reference counts to materials and other specific resources
+    - Them being referenced will trigger a writeout of external resources
+    - We need to separately rescan them
+    - rescan_resources_to_track should really be rescan_resources_to_track
+        - should it return a bool info PER EVERY POOL?
+            - Actually not, just return for externals but properly detect if it's these

 - foostep speed could be fixed within the same parameter tbh

 - Deploy last builds should not delete uploaded maps